- Richard Smith

 Return on Investment 4

-Admission is $5 for an adult and $3 for children.
-It’s an affordable event for families to attend.
-When you combine that with reasonable concessions and free parking it comes to around $12 per person, which is about perfect for the experience you will find inside.
+Admission is currently free.
+When you combine that with reasonable concessions and free parking it is about perfect for the experience you will find inside.
 While it's not the best stadium to catch a game, it does have a unique feel which is deserving of a visit for a NCAA baseball fan.